Lubenem/Dating_Quest_v4/CodingLog/CodingLog_28.09.25.md

 # Prompts

+[x] Move to React
-[] Let's move to React to leverage the ready to use components, solutions and features instead of reainwenting the wheel.
+Let's move to React to leverage the ready to use components, solutions and features instead of reainwenting the wheel.
 Let's not touch our `HTML_Cursor_DatingQuest` folder, instead let's duplicate it into a new project folder alongside, we will call it `React_Cursor_DatingQuest`.
 Review the old code and reabuild eveyrhing we have so far in react using best practises for react

 [-] UI improvements
 * Calendar | Any 1 date should be always select and the bottom details component should be always present